Bayesian Geostatistical Modeling for Cluster Randomized Trials: Discussion

-Our methods can be extended to stepped-wedge designs, in which more clusters are exposed to the intervention toward the end of the study than at its early stage; to crossover designs, in which clusters are randomized sequentially to two or more arms and eventually each cluster receives both arms, serving as its own control for treatment comparisons \cite{lewisStatisticalPrinciplesClinical1999}; and even to randomized control trials that incorporate geocoded participant locations.
+Our methods can be extended to stepped-wedge designs, in which more clusters are exposed to the intervention toward the end of the study than at its early stage; to crossover designs, in which clusters are randomized sequentially to two or more arms and eventually each cluster receives both arms, serving as its own control for treatment comparisons \cite{lewisStatisticalPrinciplesClinical1999}; and to randomized or observational studies with geocoded data, where treatment varies at the individual level but spatial and cluster-level dependence remains.

 Key considerations for designing and analyzing CRTs must be carefully addressed.
 Compared with individually randomized trials, CRTs typically require larger sample sizes, involve added complexities, and have a greater risk of bias \cite{hemmingKeyConsiderationsDesigning2023}.
 Nevertheless, despite the belief that CRTs lack precision, Raudenbush (1997) \cite{raudenbushStatisticalAnalysisOptimal} argued that efficient modeling with the use of information at each level, combined with careful choice of covariates and sound planning of the design, can significantly improve the precision of CRTs.
-Building on this, our demonstration of spatial point process methods for geographical CRTs highlights the potential for broader applications by incorporating spatial methods and integrating not only individual biomarkers but also neighborhood, socioeconomic, and environmental factors into the analytic framework.
+Building on this, our demonstration of geostatistical methods for geographical CRTs highlights the potential for broader applications by incorporating spatial methods and integrating not only individual covariates but also neighborhood, socioeconomic, and environmental factors into the analytic framework.